concord-consortium/lab/readme.md

 Now open: [http://lab.local/](http://lab.local/)

-Or go directly to the Simple Molecules model here: [http://lab.local/examples/simplemolecules/simplemolecules.html](http://lab.local/examples/simplemolecules/simplemolecules.html)
+Or go directly to your local instance of [Simple Molecules](http://lab.local/examples/simplemolecules/simplemolecules.html).

 If you cloned d3 and setup a localhost you can view the d3 examples here: [http://d3.local/examples/](http://d3.local/examples/)